wp-plugins/google-analytics-master/readme.txt

 == Changelog ==

+= 4.3.8.1 =
+* Allowing plugin pages to be accessible under a wordpress multi-site environment
+* Allowing different tracking ids and google tracking scripts per site
+* Other tweaks and improvements

 = 4.3.8 =
 * Version 4.3.8 adds a bunch of real-time google analytics statistics views, charts and reports.
 The main objective is to grant any wordpress administrator detailed statistical information about their website with almost no configuration.